The A.B.C. Murders: Television

 In 2018, an adaptation of the novel, written by Sarah Phelps, was filmed for the BBC.
 It was aired as a three-part miniseries over three consecutive days from 26 December that year.
-It starred John Malkovich as Hercule Poirot, and Rupert Grint as Inspector Crome with guest stars including Eamon Farren as Alexander Bonaparte Cust, Jack Farthing as Donald Fraser, Freya Mavor as Thora Grey, Kevin McNally as Inspector Japp, and Anya Chalotra as Lily Marbury.
+It stars John Malkovich as Hercule Poirot and Rupert Grint as Inspector Crome, with guest stars including Eamon Farren as Alexander Bonaparte Cust, Jack Farthing as Donald Fraser, Freya Mavor as Thora Grey, Kevin McNally as Inspector Japp, and Anya Chalotra as Lily Marbury.

-The adaptation only loosely followed the novel's plot, and featured considerable changes to both story and character:
+This adaptation only loosely follows the novel's plot, and features considerable changes to both story and character: